ELECTRICITY RATES IN DALLAS

 Today’s lowest electricity rates in Dallas

-Dallas residents benefit from Texas’s deregulated electricity market, giving you the power to choose from 121 available plans across multiple providers.
-Currently, rates range from 7.78¢ to 23.56¢ per kWh, with an average of 15.74¢/kWh.
-You’ll find 112 fixed-rate plans for price stability, 7 time-of-use plans for flexible scheduling, and 2 prepaid options.
-Renewable energy is widely accessible with 119 green plans available, including 23 that are 100% renewable.
-Since 42% of Dallas homes are single-family properties averaging 1,225 kWh monthly, most residents should compare plans at this usage level to find accurate pricing for their needs.
+Dallas residents benefit from Texas’s deregulated electricity market, allowing them to choose from 121 available plans across multiple providers.
+Options include 112 fixed-rate plans averaging 15.47¢/kWh, with rates spanning 7.58¢ to 23.56¢ per kWh.
+Renewable energy is widely accessible, with 119 green options available—23 offering 100% renewable power at virtually no premium over conventional plans.
+Since 42% of Dallas housing consists of single-family homes averaging 1,225 kWh monthly, most residents should compare plans at the 1,000 or 2,000 kWh usage tier to find accurate pricing for their consumption level.

 TOP 6 LOWEST RATES IN DALLAS